jreisinger/MyUtils/README.md

 MyUtils
 =======

-Some Perl functions (subroutines) that I find useful for systems administration.
+Some Perl functions that I find useful (mostly) for systems administration.
 I've developed and tested them on Debian, so far.

 Usage
 -----